Budibase/website/content/blog/data/google-sheets-dashboard.md

 ![Google Sheets as a data source](https://res.cloudinary.com/daog6scxm/image/upload/v1661175587/cms/Screenshot_2022-08-17_at_13.09.33_qi4zib.webp "Google Sheets as a data source")

+For a different project, why not check out our tutorial on building a [MongoDB CRUD app](/blog/data/mongodb-crud-app)?

 ### 2. Connect to your spreadsheet

 With our app project created, we need to establish a connection to our Google Sheets data.
 Budibase is designed to make connecting to external data a breeze.
 You’ll be happy to hear that you don’t need to write a single line of code